Rail transport in the Netherlands

 The Dutch rail network primarily supports passenger transport.
 Rail travel comprises the majority of the distance travelled on Dutch public transport.
 The national rail infrastructure is managed and maintained by the government agency ProRail, and a number of operators have concessions to operate their trains.
 The entire network is standard gauge.
 The Netherlands is a member of the International Union of Railways (UIC), and its country code is 84.

 Most Dutch trains are equipped with Wi-Fi.
-They offer no onboard catering, except for a limited service on some international trains.
+They offer no onboard catering, except for a limited service on some international trains, due to the short distances involved.

 Operators

 Public-transport authorities in the Netherlands issue concessions for groups of lines: